alire-project/ada_spark_workflow/README.md

 resolution.
 It is very important to understand the basics of this system when releasing new versions of your crate.

-## Chose a version number for a release
+## Choose a version number for a release

 Semantic Versioning provides a rule for version numbers:
 ```